Menu

 Because of the variety of preservatives used today, products for the same use may have different retentions based on the preservative used.
 These retentions are based on testing that has confirmed the effectiveness for the each specific use condition.
 This balances the appropriate amount of preservative needed for protection with the need to safeguard the environment where the products are used.

 Absolutely!
 Preserved wood has been approved for use in docks, marinas, pilings and bulkheads and is widely used for these applications.
+There are a variety of tools available that can ensure safe use of preserved wood in aquatic and sensitive environments.

 In 1996, the U.S. Forest Service and Bureau of Land Management constructed a massive boardwalk system through wetlands created by a series of beaver dams in an abandoned channel of the Salmon River near Mt.
 Hood in Oregon.
 Three different types of preservatives were used for the preserved wood boardwalk decking and plastic composites were used for the handrail.
 The boardwalk is still in service today, but the plastic composite handrail failed after one harsh winter.